Rumor Has It: Are Oil-based Stains Being Discontinued?

-The buzz around the stain manufacturing world is oil-based stains being discontinued.
-I sat down today with our stain chemist, Jim Barnes, and Technical Director, Wayne Summons, for a little Q and A to get the real scoop surrounding the rumors.
+There has been a lot of buzz in the stain manufacturing world about oil-based stains being discontinued.
+I spoke to our stain chemist, Jim Barnes, and Technical Director, Wayne Summons, to get the real scoop on the story.

 Q: We keep hearing that oil-based stains are on the fast-track to being discontinued due to increasingly stringent VOC regulations.
 Whatās the real scoop?